bovkun/knowledgebase/README.md

   <tr>
     <td>ListPrice</td>
     <td>Integer</td>
-    <td>Unformatted numerical list price for the property. commons:currencyCode is used to state the currency used.
-Currency is a three letter currency code as defined by <a href="http://en.wikipedia.org/wiki/ISO_4217" target="_blank">ISO 4217</a>.</td>
+    <td>Unformatted numerical list price for the property.<br />commons:currencyCode is used to state the currency used.
+Currency is a three letter currency code as defined by <a href="http://en.wikipedia.org/wiki/ISO_4217" target="_blank">ISO 4217</a>.<br />The currencyPeriod attribute is optional and contains either the value "Daily", "Weekly" or "Monthly" to indicates that the price is repeated at the frequency indicated.
+The abscence of the attribute indicates a one-time payment.
+If the property is a rental and the currencyPeriod is set to "Monthly", it is considered a residential long term rental.
+If the listing is a rental and currencyPeriod is set to either "Daily" or "Weekly", it is considered a Vacation Rental.</td>
   </tr>
   <tr>
     <td>ListingURL</td>